open-estuary/estuary/doc/UEFI_Manual.4D03.md

       a.
 Connect the board's UART port to a host machine with a serial cable.<br>
       b.
 Install a serial port application in host machine, e.g.: kermit or minicom.<br>
       c.
 Config serial port setting:115200/8/N/1 on host machine.<br>
       d.
-Reboot the board and press any key except enter key to enter into UEFI main menu.<br>
+Reboot the board and press any key except enter key to enter UEFI main menu.<br>
       e.
 Select "Boot Manager" into Boot Option Menu and choose "EFI Internet Shell".

    Then the board will enter into the UEFI SHELL mode.